Eunjoon Kim

 Eunjoon Kim is a professor of KAIST and director of Center for Synaptic Brain Dysfunctions within the Institute for Basic Science (IBS).
-With over 150 publications to his name, his research has been cited over 16,000 times giving him an h-index of 61 and i10-index of 121.
+His current research focuses on molecular mechanisms underlying autism spectrum disorders and synaptic brain dysfunctions.
+With over 200 publications to his name, his research has been cited over 30,000 times giving him an h-index of 84.
 He graduated from Busan National University in 1986, received master's degree at KAIST in 1988, received PhD degree at Michigan State University in 1994, and worked at Harvard Medical School as a postdoctoral fellow during 1995-1996.
 His current research focuses on molecular organization of neuronal synapses and synapse dysfunction-related psychiatric disorders.